LizLicense/HAR-CNN-LSTM-ATT-pyTorch/README.md

 ## How to run
-1. activate env: `conda activate base`
+1. The environment.yml file to activate env: `conda activate base`

 2. `Dataset` foler: 3 datasets, UCI, HAPT, and HHAR.